London underground station Marble Arch, Bond Street & Oxford Circus, Central Line, Zone 1

-After approximately 300 m a further flagship store of a British department store chain is situated just behind the underground station Bond Street.
-The building of the Debenhams store (No. 334-348) is equipped with a movable aluminum facade.
-With wind this facade generates some impressive wave effects.
-Inside you can choose from a large selection of designer fashions, jewelry, perfumes and other high-quality products in modern designed showrooms.
+After approximately 350 m a further flagship store of a department store chain is situated between the underground station Bond Street and the station Oxford Circus.
+The Scottish company House of Fraser (No. 318) has a branch in London's most famous shopping mile since the year 1935.
+The store has several floors with a broad selection of designer fashions, jewelry, perfumes and other high-quality products in well designed showrooms.

-Another branch of a British department store chain is only approx. 150 m away.
+Just in the next building you will find another branch of a British department store chain.
 The John Lewis store (No. 300) is housed in a plain building.
 From Levi's to Hugo Boss, from Reiss to French Connection, top brand fashions at reasonable prices is the motto here.
 But there is also a department with a wide range of electronic articles.

 Now there are only a few meters left till you reach the Oxford Circus, a high-traffic intersection of Oxford Street and Regent Street.
 Here you will find a flagship store of H&M, the Swedish textile chain, and Niketown (No. 236), London's flagship store of the American sporting goods manufacturer.